-As we’ve said before, ice cream is one of our favorite desserts to make vegan – when you have the right equipment (a high quality ice cream maker and great ingredients), it’s truly just as delicious as its dairy containing counterpart.
-When we first started making vegan ice cream quite a few years ago, we only used coconut milk for the base, which certainly creates a creamy base, but by adding soaked cashews, the texture becomes more velvety and rich, and distracts a bit from the coconut taste.
-Although we aren’t bothered by the subtle taste of coconut, some people that aren’t used to it may be put off, especially if they don’t particularly love the taste of coconut.
+As we’ve said before, ice cream is one of our favorite desserts to make vegan.
+All you need is the right equipmen: A high-quality ice cream maker and fresh ingredients.
+Then, vegan ice cream is truly just as delicious as its dairy-full counterpart.
+When we first started making vegan ice cream a few years ago, we only used coconut milk for the base.
+Coconut milk certainly creates a creamy ice cream base.
+However, we found that soaked cashews create a more velvety and rich texture.
+The other nuts also keep the flavor from being overly coconuty.
+We aren’t bothered by the subtle taste of coconut.
+However, some people that aren’t used to it may be put off by the flavor, especially if they don’t love coconut.

-Why coconut milk instead of other non-dairy milks, you ask?
-The higher fat percentage is necessary to mimic heavy cream in traditional ice cream, so by coconut milk, we don’t mean the watered down formula you find in the refrigerated section – look for canned full fat coconut milk (NOT the “lite” version), often found in the Asian section of the supermarket.
+Why do we use coconut milk for our homemade ice cream instead of other non-dairy milks?
+The higher fat content in coconut milk mimics heavy cream in traditional ice cream.
+However, when we say coconut milk, we don’t mean the watered-down formula you find in the refrigerated section.
+Look for canned full-fat coconut milk (NOT the “lite” version), which is often in the Asian section of the supermarket.

 Creamy, delicious and completely dairy free!
 Lavender adds a slight floral sweetness.

 - 1 cup unsalted cashews, soaked 2 hours at room temp

 - 1 can (13.5 oz) full fat coconut milk